You have become a Thai Massage teacher, but then, where to teach your massage training courses and workshops?

 As said in the beginning of this section, it will require time and organization, and moreover, you will really need to present yourself well, with a nice website, social media, and other promotional material.
 If you have something special to offer, like a certain specialization in Thai Massage, that would be an extra plus.

 Of course, financially you will need to share the revenue with the establishment, sure.
-Also, there’s a risk of not getting enough students for the event you plan and you need to make good arrangements with the hosting center on how to handle that, both in terms of course cancellation time frames and finances.
+In addition, there’s a risk of not getting enough students for the event you plan and you need to make good arrangements with the hosting center on how to handle that, both in terms of course cancellation time frames and finances.

 Teaching at Events and Retreats